lechium/Breezy/README.md

    [meta setValue:[NSNumber numberWithBool:TRUE] forKey:@"_canAutoAccept"];
 ```

 This used to be short circuited until a recent PR from Ethan Arbuckle.
 Consent is now handled properly, but currently undocumented.
-I will get this up to data as soon as possible, for now the documentation here continues on after consent is received.
+I will get this up to date as soon as possible, for now the documentation here continues on after consent is received.
 Consent is only necessary if the user sending the file isn't identical to a user account signed in to your AppleTV.

 If we are getting a nil handler in ***- (id)determineHandlerForTransfer:(id)transfer*** then we construct our own and return it, therefore the exception is no longer thrown from ***- (void)askEventForRecordID:(id)recordID withResults:(id)results*** in ***SDAirDropTransferManager***